-Middle School Elements of Fiction explores literary devices, story structure, and human purpose within a variety of novels and short stories.
-It is appropriate for the rising 6th to 8th grader who possesses a love of story and energetic discussion.
+This live online English class for middle school students introduces literary devices, story structure, and human purpose within a variety of novels and short stories.
+It is appropriate for the rising 6th to 8th grader who loves stories and energetic discussion.
 Our course texts are chosen for their literary value (all texts are either established classics in the literary canon or Newbery Award Winners) and for their expression of characters who encounter authentic, exciting, and meaningful challenges and meet them in an engaging manner.
 This course features close reading, interpretation and evaluation of fiction, with attention to authors’ contexts and their creative processes and narrative elements.
 My priority is to help prepare students for high school level literary analysis.
 With that in mind, our major goals will be:

 – Examining major fiction elements, including: Plot, Setting, Character, Conflict, Symbol, Point of View, Dialogue, Figurative Language, Tone and Imagery.